Livestock · Bos taurus · typical adult weight 250.00–900.00 kg

-Methocarbamol (Equine Injectable) is used in cattle for Exertional rhabdomyolysis (tying up), muscle spasm, rhabdomyolysis (tying up), Skeletal muscle spasm.
+Methocarbamol (Equine Injectable) is used in cattle for Skeletal muscle spasm.
 Routes documented in cattle: IV.
-ExoticRx tracks Methocarbamol (Equine Injectable) dosing for cattle from primary veterinary literature; sign in to view the full rule set.
+A typical adult cattle weighs 250.00–900.00 kg.
+ExoticRx lists 1 cited dose rule for Methocarbamol (Equine Injectable) in cattle, drawn from published veterinary references.
 Verify against current literature before clinical use.

 Trade names: Robaxin-V